About The School

 Employment in 3 months – 94%

-1. Please provide a personal statement.
-It should not exceed 500 words and must address the following questions:
+Please provide details of your post-MBA career plans.
+The statement should not exceed 500 words and must address the following (520 words)

 Fortuna Tips & Advice

 Read Fortuna’s Essay Tips & Strategy for Cambridge Judge.

 Request a copy of our team’s Insider Tips Report for Applying to Cambridge Judge.